roboscienceorg/book/source/Design/RoboticsFrameworks.rst

 Player-Stage
 ~~~~~~~~~~~~

-Player is a robotics framework.
+:index:`Player` is a robotics framework.
 It provides communications and robot
 control interfacing.
 This is open source freely available software.
 Player is one of the leaders in the distributed approach to robotic
 control software.
 It provides a network interface to a variety of